 Sonnets are poems with 14 lines that contain a specific rhyme scheme and meter.
-There are various types of rhyming schemes that can be used in sonnets, and typically sonnets have ten syllables per line.
+Various types of rhyming schemes can be used in sonnets, and typically sonnets have ten syllables per line.

 One of the most famous sonnet writers was Shakespeare, but Italian poet Francesco Petrarch, creator of the Petrarchan sonnet, and English poet Elizabeth Barret Browning.
-A famous example of a sonnet is Browning's “Sonnet Number 43” which begins:
+A famous example of rhymed poetry or a sonnet is Browning’s “Sonnet Number 43,” which begins: